ippontech/blog-usa/posts/process-csvs-from-amazon-s3-using-apache-flink-jhipster-and-kubernetes.md

 }
 ```

-Reading a CSV is pretty simple and Flink will do all the parsing job for you.
+Reading a CSV is pretty simple and Flink will do all the parsing for you.
 Manipulating each `DataSource` is also pretty easy and operations like filtering/mapping can done directly on the data.
 The COVID-19 cases/deaths data source is filtered to only keep the values for the date `01/04/2021` since we are using the vaccine data for this date too.

-Once we have all the correct data, they all can be joined using the `state` as the joining key. `IdSelectorStateCode` takes care of converting a state name to its code so it correctly matches.
+Once we have all the correct data, it can be joined using the `state` as the joining key. `IdSelectorStateCode` takes care of converting a state name to its code so it correctly matches.
 After the joins, everything is mapped to one final POJO `VaccineStatsVM` containing the fields below:

 ```java
 private String state;